 While the squash roasts, prepare the bread crumb topping and filling.

-3 Make the rice: Rinse the rice in a fine mesh strainer under cold running water.
+Rinse the rice in a fine-mesh strainer under cold running water.
 Heat 1 tablespoon olive oil in a medium saucepan over medium heat.
 Add rice and toast, stirring occasionally, for 5 minutes.
 The rice should look golden.

 Add water, butter, bay leaf, and salt to the pot.
 Cover, and bring to a low boil, still over medium heat for about 12 to 15 minutes.
 Remove from heat, but keep covered, and let it steam while you finish making the rest of the meal.

-4 Cook the pancetta: In a medium sauté pan, cook the pancetta over medium to medium low heat, for about 20 minutes.
+In a medium sauté pan, cook the pancetta over medium to medium-low heat, for about 20 minutes.
 The goal is to render the fat.